Joeltronics/Monosynth/readme.md

 These are all features I'm considering possibly adding in the future, but don't plan on implementing right away:

 * Built-in patch storage & management - in the meantime, most DAWs should support it (once I implement state saving, anyway, which is planned for 1.0)
-* More monophony priority modes
+* More monophony priority modes (besides last-note)
 * Polyphony & unison
 * Sequencer & arpeggiator